Azure/azure-powershell/src/StorageSync/StorageSync/help/New-AzStorageSyncGroup.md

 # New-AzStorageSyncGroup

 ## SYNOPSIS
-This command will use to create sync group.
+This command creates a new sync group within a specified storage sync service.

 ## SYNTAX